russellbits/Writing/Fiction/04.novels/03.brother-dustfish/brother-dustfish-notes.md

 + What is Gef's story?

 + The villain of this story did what he did out of love; he didn't mean for the destruction to happen.
 But so long as its happened, he sees it as progress.
+We now know that he did it to find some infinite energy source.

 + Po eats the Texo Compass